gyrogami logo

 Categories: Humor and sarcasm; Experiences and daily life

 Safety goggles are a good idea when working with anything that can move faster than the speed of nothing.
-You don't have to walk around with them 24/7 but using tools, dealing with electricity, fire, unfriendly liquids, playing sports, and whatnot are good reasons.
+You don't have to walk around with them 24/7 but using tools, dealing with electricity, flame, unfriendly liquids, playing sports, and endless other activities are good reasons to sport a pair.

 Football and tennis use different equipment but their respective uniforms are designed to perform a specific job.
-Sometimes it is out of necessity, i.e. to protect or prevent injury; other times, it's fashionable.
-A blacksmith won't look like a Wall Street executive but they both get their jobs done with appopriate attire.
+Sometimes it is out of necessity, i.e. to protect or prevent injury.
+Other times, it's fashionable.
+A blacksmith won't look like a Wall Street executive but they both get their jobs done with appropriate attire.

 Everyone knows that the heavier an object is, the faster it falls.

 When there is a potential for falling objects then hardhats are mandatory.
-When there is a possibility of bumping into heavy equipment or the like, grab a hardhat.
-Sitting at a workstation indoors, it's unlikely that a wall will jump in front of you but heed the words of Chicken Little.
+Working around heavy or overhead equipment, grab a hardhat.
+It's unlikely that a ceiling will jump out indoors but heed the words of Chicken Little.

-Hammering away on a silver ingot to prepare it for the square rollers, it slipped out of the clamping pliers and went into low orbit, ass over tea kettle like the Tardis out of control.
+I was hammering away on a silver ingot to prepare it for the square rollers.
+It slipped out of the pliers.
+Ass over tea kettle like the Tardis out of control, it went into low orbit.

 Everyone knows that the heavier an object is, the faster it falls.
-Silver is particularly dense so it's really gonna accelerate.
-This silver locomotive was spinning fast and had sharp 90deg edges all around.
-Silver may be soft, relatively speaking, but it is still metal.
+Silver is particularly dense.
+This silver locomotive was big so it's really gonna accelerate.
+It was spinning fast and had sharp 90 degree edges all around (a square bar about 9/16" on edge and 6" long).

 Wait for it, wait for it.
-They say life-or-death situations make time slow down.
-This was neither of those but it took forever already.
-Let's get this over and go on.
-Ouch!
-Right on the crown of the head; one of the corners broke skin and drew blood.
+They say life-or-death situations slow down time.
+This was neither but it took forever.
+Bam!
+Right on the noggin.
+One of the corners broke skin and drew blood.
+No stitches, just a dab of tissue for a handful of seconds.

 Posted by M: May 30, 2019